pulumi-demos/pulumi-deployments/README.md

 Check the given folder's README for that example's specifics.

+**WARNING WARNING WARNING**
+To speed up the deployments, the stacks used for these deployment demos are REMOVED from the default policy group.
+Therefore, no policies are run against these deployments.
+A possible future to-do would be create a small policy pack and policy group for the deployment demo stacks to show it working.

 ## Deploy from the Pulumi Service UI
 * Go to given stack
 * Click the Actions button and select the type of action you want.